Kicheche Bush Camp

 Six spacious, fully insect-proof tents are equipped with twin or double beds and overlook the plains.
 Bathrooms are en-suite and equipped with a dresser, flush toilet and a traditional safari bucket shower with a view.

 There is a large open sided dining tent, overlooking the plains which also has a relaxing lounge area with a selection of reference books.
 Most meals are taken alfresco, beneath the shade of the acacia trees or underneath the stars or in the dining tent.

 Kicheche Bush Camp now offers escorted walking safaris with overnight stays in a fly-camp in the bush.
 These excursions are led by one of Kicheche's senior guides and an armed ranger.
 It is an outstanding opportunity to see the Mara from a completely different perspective and also offers some welcome exercise whilst on safari.
 You will explore the smaller aspects of savannah life - birds, grasses, and insects - and may even be lucky enough to encounter some larger game en-route

 Kicheche Bush Camp has six fully insect-proof custom designed tents, with twin or double beds, linen, bedside tables, luggage racks and rugs.
 Bathrooms are en-suite and are equipped with a dresser, flushing toilet and a traditional safari bucket shower with a view.
 There are comfortable chairs on each verandah overlooking the plains.
 One tent can be converted into a triple on request.

 Kicheche Bush Camp welcomes children but the camp is unfenced so is not suited to very young children and for this reason children must be supervised at all times.
 Food can be tailored to suit children and earlier meal times can be arranged where necessary.
-Babysitting can be organized for those that require it.
+Babysitting can be organised for those that require it.